jur7/transcriber/README.md

 ## Features

 - **User-Friendly Web Interface:** A clean HTML/CSS/JavaScript frontend allows you to upload an audio file, select an API and choose a language.
-- **Multiple Transcription APIs:** Choose from AssemblyAI, OpenAI Whisper, or the new OpenAI GPT 4o Transcribe.
+- **Multiple Transcription APIs:** Choose from AssemblyAI, OpenAI Whisper or the new OpenAI GPT 4o Transcribe.
 - **Language Selection:** Choose your audio’s language manually or use the automatic language detection for convenience.
 - **Transcription History:** View, copy, download or delete previously transcribed audio.
 - **Large File Handling:** Audio files larger than 25MB are automatically split into chunks to overcome API limits.